margaretmf/margaretmf.github.io/teaching.md

 * California Coast
 * California - changed from Spanish to Mexican hands, the Americans arrived, visited the island
 * Indian inhabitants
+* The sea
+* Coral Cove, Ghalasat
+* the coast of Santa Barbara
+* the beach of Coral Cove

 ### What? ###
 * "she was never able to tell that story herself for her language was one that no one could comprehend"